NoahTheDuke/lazytest/README.md

 ## Doc Tests

 Lazytest can run tests in code blocks of your markdown files with `--md FILE`.
-It looks for any triple backtic-delimited code block that has `clojure` or `clj` as the language specifier, and that doesn't have `skip=true` in the info-string, bundles it into a standalone `describe` block, and then runs all of the suites as a single suite under the name of the markdown file.
+It looks for any triple backtic-delimited code block that has `clojure` or `clj` as the language specifier, and that doesn't have `lazytest/skip=true` in the info-string, bundles it into a standalone `describe` block, and then runs all of the suites as a single suite under the name of the markdown file.

 It determines what should be considered a test (`(expect (= x y))`) by the presence of `=>`.
 Code immediately before a line containing `=>` (leading `;` optional) is treated as the actual, and the value after treated as the expected result.